 - For provision of the Services, and for our own disaster recovery and business continuity purposes, we may store or transmit personal data to or through third party providers such as our cloud service provider, Google, with whom we have entered into the EC standard contractual clauses for transfers.
 Lawful basis: Legitimate Interests or Contract.

 - We share the minimal personal data required with our suppliers, such as payment details with finance partners, and otherwise with our contractors and advisors to help us operate, secure and analyse our business.
 Lawful basis: Legitimate Interests or Contract.

 - We may be obliged to disclose your personal data to comply with a law, order or request of a court, government authority, other competent legal or regulatory authority or any applicable code of practice or guideline.
 Lawful basis: Legal Obligation.

 In each case, we have written contracts in place incorporating relevant wording to safeguard that personal data and comply with applicable laws, and we will only share such data as is necessary for the purpose in question.
 Where possible, we keep personal data within the European Economic Area (‘EEA’).
 However in order to carry out the above purposes, we may use third parties and their facilities outside the EEA (such as Google).
 In all such cases we will ensure that appropriate security measures are in place to protect your personal data and a valid legal basis for the transfer applies.

-- CALIFORNIA PRIVACY NOTICE The Website and Services do not use technologies that respond to ‘Do-Not-Track’ signals communicated by your internet browser.
+- ‘DO NOT TRACK’ The Website and Services do not use technologies that respond to ‘Do-Not-Track’ signals communicated by your internet browser.

 - CONTACT US If you’ve any question you can always contact us at the address above or by email to firstname.lastname@example.org.
 You have the right, at all times, to notify a complaint to any regulator such as the UK Information Commissioner, although we would welcome the opportunity to discuss and resolve any complaint with you first.